Do you want to install Windows 11, but your PC is old or unsupported?

 - From the USB flash drive with the Windows 11 installation, run the setup.exe file

-- It would be best to connect to the Internet while installing the OS update.
+- Connecting to the Internet while installing the OS update would be best.

 Ignore the warning that there will be a compatibility issue with your hardware in Windows 11.